basvdberg/BETL-old/README.md

-# BETL
-Find more about BETL here: http://www.etlautomation.com.

-Latest news
+# Latest news

 I am currently working on migrating BETL to the Azure platform, based on Data factory and Azure SQL DB.
 In the next release I will split BETL into 2 components.
 A meta data repository and an ETL generation engine.
 Send me a message if you want to receive this pre-release.

+# BETL
+Find more about BETL here: http://www.etlautomation.com.

 Welcome to BETL, an open source ETL automation engine, written in 100% T-SQL (MS SQL Server).
 The main reasons for using BETL are: